pgtipping/Synthalyst/memory-bank/progress.md

 ## Known Issues

-- Print-friendly view for competency frameworks not yet implemented
-- Search functionality for saved frameworks not yet implemented
+- Integration of print-friendly view and search functionality into the main page not yet complete
 - NextAuth debug warnings in development environment
 - Need to implement rate limiting for unauthenticated users
 - Consider caching for repeated plan requests